A survey and analysis of TLS interception mechanisms and motivations: Stakeholder incentives

 \subhead{Categories of incentives} We identify four categories of stakeholder incentives and requirements for access to plaintext traffic: legal, security and/or privacy, performance, and economic/business.
 For each use case for access to plaintext traffic in the presence of TLS and for each stakeholder, we list in Table~\ref{tab:stakes} the corresponding incentives/requirements.
 A stakeholder may not always represent entities that share the same incentives.
 For instance, the author of a piece of malware acting as a TLS client may not willingly support functions that would defeat its intended purposes, the way browser vendors would.
 Similarly, the corresponding attacker-controlled server will not support features that would, e.g., facilitate intrusion detection in the victim's network.

-\subhead{Influence of stakeholders} Note that the EUO may be able to impose its incentives onto the user browsers and EU as seen in organizations that control user devices and enforce strict application whitelisting.
-End-users can also influence browser vendors to support a feature they want.
+\subhead{Influence of stakeholders} Note that the EUO may be able to impose its incentives onto the user browsers and EU as seen in organizations that control user devices and enforce strict application whitelisting (e.g., via Mobile Device Management solutions).
+End users can also influence browser vendors to support a feature they want.

 \subhead{No mutual agreement} Both the EU/CV/EUO and the CP never share a strong incentive to support a use case among the 19 considered.
 Note that for data retention for compliance (\emph{h}) and data loss prevention (\emph{j}), the incentives of both sides are disjoint.
 This observation is particularly relevant when designing solutions.
 Indeed, a proposal that requires the collaboration of both ends is unlikely to be supported.